Nigeria jailbreak: Boko Haram claims Kogi prison attack

 Most of the prisoners were awaiting trial and none were high-profile detainees, according to officials.

 Islamist militant group Boko Haram later said it carried out the attack, freeing seven of its members.

 The group has carried out similar jailbreaks before, including a massive 2010 attack on a prison further north in Bauchi state.

-In that incident Boko Haram freed about 700 prisoners, many of whom were members of the group.'No lifers'
+In that incident Boko Haram freed about 700 prisoners, many of whom were members of the group.

 A police officer, who requested anonymity, told Nigeria's Daily Trust newspaper that about 20 gunmen on motorbikes stormed the jail in Koton-Karifi, about 160km (100 miles) south of the capital Abuja.

 He said the attack, launched at about 19:00 local time (18:00 GMT) on Wednesday, lasted for about 30 minutes.

 An eyewitness told the paper: "After bombing the gate, they immediately moved into the prison shooting sporadically in order to chase other prison officers away."